ChrisChinchilla/Chip-Shop/manual.md

 **Research & Development** R&D Resources are used to draw a product card from the product area of the main board and move it into your factory.

+##### Use General specialist

+If you don't have enough money or there are no worker spaces available on the specialist you need, you can use the general specialist to exchange one money for one resource of your choice.

 ##### Draw a Product

 Products are the main focus of Chip Shop and players main aim should be to build them.